Last updated 14th of July 2023

 2. Types of Personal Data

-User’s name, professional email, phone number, password, contact list
+User’s name, professional email, LinkedIn profile URL, system password, shortlist

 3. Purposes of processing